 Industry Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Coal mines represent at major industry in the zone.
 Mine asset fire protection reduces potential cost, social and environmental impacts.
 S52 would not affect this industry directly.
-Primary production, including horticulture and agriculture use of machinery - sparks use of fire for land management relevant operations affected Forestry use of machinery - sparks relevant operations affected Use of firebreaks Apiculture (beekeeping) × \boxtimes
+Primary production, including horticulture and agriculture use of machinery - sparks use of fire for land management relevant operations affected use of machinery - sparks relevant operations affected Use of firebreaks Apiculture (beekeeping) × ×

-Fire Plan for West Coas Use of smokeUse of fire to destroy infested hives Tourism and recreation People unfamiliar with local fire risk and rules Access to locations may be restricted Lifeline utility/ other infrastructure Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Railway lineSparks from passing trains and during track maintenance Roading network and state highways • Sparks from vehicle malfunction, discarded cigarettes • Spark causing activities during road maintenance and mowing
+Use of smokeUse of fire to destroy infested hives People unfamiliar with local fire risk and rules Access to locations may be restricted Lifeline utility/ other infrastructure Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Railway lineSparks from passing trains and during track maintenance Roading network and state highways • Sparks from vehicle malfunction, discarded cigarettes • Spark causing activities during road maintenance and mowing Natural gas distribution network • Gas leaks • Protected by own controls on use of fire and other activities in vicinity Airports Requirement for notification and permission for burns in flight path, under CAA rules Protected by own controls on use of fire and other activities in vicinity Telecommunications network \boxtimes